Crimes and Tickets

 Offenders will be given a plan of action that they must carry out.
 This could mean:

-• participating in mediation
+• participating in mediation,

-• doing community work
+• doing community work,

-• repairing the harm to the victim
+• repairing the harm to the person who is victim of the crime,

-• undergoing treatment or counselling, or
+• undergoing treatment or counselling,

 • taking a course or seminar.